MHD Turbulence: A Biased Review: MHD Turbulence Meets Reconnection

-In fact, as we saw in \secsand{sec:MS17}{sec:3D}, it is difficult and indeed unnatural to separate the physics of alignment from that of intermittency.
-Dynamic alignment produces sheet-like structures that measurably affect the energy spectrum but are also the intermittent fluctuations that can perhaps collapse into proper current sheets.
+In fact, as I argued in \secsand{sec:MS17}{sec:3D}, it is impossible to separate the physics of alignment from that of intermittency.
+Dynamic alignment produces sheet-like, or ``proto-sheet'', structures that measurably affect the energy spectrum but are also the intermittent fluctuations that can perhaps collapse into proper current sheets.
 The likelihood that they will do so---or, more generally, that aligned structures can survive at all---hinges on whether the nonlinear cascade time $\tnl$ at a given scale $\lambda$ is longer or shorter than the typical time scale on which a tearing mode can be triggered, leading to the break up of the dynamically forming sheets into islands \citep{uzdensky16}.
-Since the growth rate of the tearing mode in resistive MHD is limited by resistivity and would be zero in the limit of infinitely small $\eta$, the aligned turbulent cascade should be safe from tearing above a certain scale that must be proportional to some positive power of $\eta$.
-However, this need not be the same as Boldyrev's cutoff scale \exref{eq:lres_MS} that arises from the competition between the cascade rate and vanilla Ohmic (or viscous) diffusion ($\tnl$ vs.\ $\tres$)---and so, at the very least, the cutoff scale of the aligned cascade may not be what you might have thought it was, and what happens below that scale may be more interesting than the usual dull exponential petering out of the energy spectrum in the dissipation range.
+Since the growth rate of the tearing mode in resistive MHD is limited by resistivity and would be zero in the limit of infinitely small $\eta$, the aligned turbulent cascade should be safe from tearing above a certain scale that must be proportional to some positive power of~$\eta$.
+However, this need not be the same as Boldyrev's cutoff scale \exref{eq:lres_MS} that arises from the competition between the cascade rate and vanilla Ohmic (or viscous) diffusion ($\tnl$ vs.\ $\tres$)---so, at the very least, the cutoff scale of the aligned cascade may not be what one might have thought it was, and what happens below that scale may be more interesting than the usual dull exponential petering out of the energy spectrum in the dissipation range.